 The school will ensure we practice safer recruitment in checking the suitability of adults to deter and reject unsuitable people from entering the workplace.
-Appendix 2 - Safer Recruitment, selection, and preemployment vetting (Part 3 Keeping Children Safe in Education 2022.
+Appendix 2 - Safer Recruitment, selection, and preemployment vetting (Part 3 Keeping Children Safe in Education 2023.

-Jigsaw will work in partnership with Sefton Safeguarding Children's Partnership (SSCP) to safeguard and promote the welfare of children in the local area, and follow relevant local arrangements, policies and procedures.
+Jigsaw will work in partnership with Sefton Safeguarding Children's Partnership (SSCP) to safeguard and promote the welfare of children in the local area, and follow relevant local arrangements, policies, and procedures.
+We will be part of the DSL network and access up to date multi-agency training and attend safeguarding events.
+We will facilitate meetings for our children and families to support easier local access.